The Garden of Giving Up

 per my initial instinct,

-I planted a cucumber in its place
+I planted a cucumber

-placing the desiccated berry leaves
+the desiccated berry leaves

 in with the soil